BasselShaheen06/Every-Unit-Matters/README.md

 Thanks to @Mohamed0Ehab & @WardSalkini and @AboSaree for building the core functionalities for this project, brainstorming different structures, late-night work that brought this thing to reality
 Special Thanks to my mate @Kareem-Taha-05 who always viewed things at micro-scale, whenever we are stuck he was the guy with the skillset to help

-Finally, I would like to thank Prof. Eman Ayman & Our TA Eng.
-Yara El-Shamy for Supervising this project and their Mentorship Throughout the Course.
+Finally, I would like to thank Prof. Eman Ayman & Our TA Eng. @yaraelshamy for Supervising this project and their Mentorship Throughout the Course.

 ---